Part of 100%EV

 - Multi-threading processor support

 Extensive range of CAD interfaces and powerful modelling.
-VISI can work directly with Parasolid, IGES, CATIA v4 & v5, Pro-E, UG, STEP, Solid Works, Solid Edge, ACIS, DXF, DWG, STL and VDA files.
+VISI can work directly with Parasolid, IGES, CATIA, Creo, UG-NX, STEP, Solid Works, Solid Edge, Inventor, ACIS, DXF, DWG, JT Open, STL and VDA files.
 The extensive range of translators ensures that users can work with data from almost any supplier.
 Companies working with complex designs will benefit from the simplicity with which their customer’s CAD data can be manipulated.
 VISI can work directly with wireframe, solid, surface and mesh data or a combination of all four, providing the user with tools to work with any CAD data or to quickly re-model parts ready for machining, fully utilizing the power of true hybrid surface and solid modelling.

 Comprehensive Tool library with holders, cutting parameters and sister tooling.
 Catalogues of tools, holders, extensions, adapters, storing speeds, feeds, optimal cutting depth, stepover values and tool offsets along with tool and gauge lengths can be selected from user definable libraries.
 For longer machining cycles, VISI will keep track of the amount of machining completed.
 When the specified tool life has been reached the system will automatically call for a sister tool, minimizing the risk of damage to the part being machined, by worn or broken tooling.